viamrobotics/docs/docs/_index.md

 <div class="explanation">
   <div class="explanationtext">

-Sync sensor data, images, and any other binary or timeseries data from all your machines to the cloud, where you can query and visualize it.
+Sync sensor data, images, and any other binary or timeseries data from all your machines to the cloud.
+There, you can query and visualize it.

-If you have machines with intermittent internet connectivity, your data will sync whenever internet is available.
+Intermittent internet connectivity?
+Your data will sync whenever internet is available.

 [Learn about Data Management →](/services/data/)